 Tip #1: Fix Broken Links & Media

-Our client’s posts had beautiful header images, but some posts had broken media in the content.
+Our client’s posts had beautiful header images, but some posts were suffering from broken links in the content.
 For example, a post from a few years ago linked out to a broken Statistica graph.

 It’s hard to keep up with older posts, especially if you have content dating back years.
 If that’s the case, fixing broken links and media should be top priority!
-Older blog posts can be one of the richest sources of long-term website traffic, but they work against you when links and media don’t work.
+Older blog posts can be one of the richest sources of long-tail website traffic, but this works against you when links and media don’t work.
 SERP rankings suffer when images, graphs, or other media break or go missing.

 This graph added rich context to the post, but no one knew that because the image had disappeared.
 Why did this happen?
 Our investigation revealed that the original author embedded externally hosted content from another website.
 This made the post dependent on the external site.